-The Wave Hybrid’s close conforming comfort system coupled with the targeted support of its transition layer can relieve sharp pressure points from side sleeping while encouraging good spinal alignment.
+The Wave Hybrid’s close conforming comfort system coupled with the targeted support of its zoned layers can relieve sharp pressure points from side sleeping while encouraging good spinal alignment.

 Because the hips and shoulders tend to be the widest parts of the body, side sleepers frequently experience pressure points around these body parts.
-The Wave Hybrid’s soft, thick three-layer comfort system spreads out bodyweight more evenly to relieve these pressure points.
-Beneath the comfort system, a transition layer gives more support to the midsection of the sleeper’s body to reduce the risk of their hips sinking in excessively.
+The Wave Hybrid’s soft, thick multilayer comfort system spreads out body weight more evenly to relieve these pressure points.
+The zoned foam layer with gel pods gives more support to the midsection of the sleeper’s body to reduce the risk of their hips sinking in excessively.

 The Wave Hybrid can provide excellent support for back sleepers under 130 pounds.
 However, it is less supportive for individuals who weigh more.

 To maintain proper spinal alignment, back sleepers usually require a relatively even surface that doesn’t sag.
-The Wave Hybrid’s zoned transition layer can help reduce sagging around the midsection of the mattress, which may be beneficial to back sleepers.
+The Wave Hybrid’s zoned layers can help reduce sagging around the midsection of the mattress, which may be beneficial to back sleepers.

-Since the comfort system totals 4 inches thick, the stomach sleeper’s midsection can sink in quite a bit before reaching the zoned transition layer.
+The stomach sleeper’s midsection can sink in quite a bit before reaching the zoned layer.
 Additionally, the medium feel is softer than ideal for many stomach sleepers, especially heavier individuals.
 However, stomach sleepers who weigh under 130 pounds are likely to find the Wave Hybrid sufficiently firm and supportive.

-The Wave and the Wave Hybrid are available through the Casper website.
-The Wave is also sold through Amazon.
+The Wave Hybrid is available through the Casper website.
 Additionally, Casper mattresses are sold at brick-and-mortar Casper Sleep Shops and through retail partners across the United States.

 In addition to selling mattresses within the United States and Canada, Casper also sells mattresses to Austria, Germany, Switzerland, and the United Kingdom.

-The Wave and the Wave Hybrid ordered through Casper ship for free in the contiguous United States and come with free in-home setup.
+Wave Hybrids ordered through Casper ship for free in the contiguous United States and come with free in-home setup.
 Same day delivery may be available in some parts of New York and Los Angeles.
 Additional fees may apply for orders to Alaska, Hawaii, Northern Canada, and European destinations.

 Mattresses usually ship within one to two business days once an order is placed.
 Once the delivery partner receives the mattress, they will contact the purchaser to arrange a date for in-home setup.